 There are many professionals—such as financial planners, life insurance salespersons, certified public accountants, and attorneys—that say they give estate planning advice.
 While you can turn to any of these professionals for help, it is best to hire an attorney for estate planning advice because, after all, trusts and wills are legal documents that should be prepared by knowledgeable lawyers.
 Additionally, financial planners and life insurance salespeople often have underlying motives—such as to sell you on certain investments like an annuity or life insurance policy—and might give you biased advice.
 Because attorneys get paid for their services, they are able to provide unbiased advice and be of better help to you with your estate planning needs.

-In order to get the right help, answers to your questions, and the correct estate planning documents, you should contact the Law Offices of Shane Smith at 770.487.8999, where a skilled estate planning attorney can help you with your Georgia estate planning needs.
+In order to get the right help, answers to your questions, and the correct estate planning documents, you should contact Shane Smith Law at 770.487.8999, where a skilled estate planning attorney can help you with your Georgia estate planning needs.